 The decision to discharge to the support of all others in the child’s life will always be discussed and agreed with the child or young person, their family and other relevant professionals.

-You can mainly expect to speak to us face to face in appointments and occasionally by appointment by phone, if clinically required.
-You can also expect to receive letters and reports.
+You can mainly expect to speak to us face to face in appointments and occasionally by a telephone appointment if clinically required.
+You can also expect to receive clinic letters and reports.

-We share information about the outcomes of assessments and the strategies recommended in order that preschools, nurseries and schools implement the same strategies on a daily basis.
+We share information about the outcomes of assessments and the strategies recommended in order that settings and schools can implement consistent strategies on a daily basis.

 We also routinely inform your general practitioner setting or school when a child or young person was not brought for an appointment.

 Appropriate information sharing will greatly help the continuity of care for your child and, in some cases, support those families who find it difficult to access Services.